savannahestridge/unaccompanied_tableau_analysis/README.md

 | <img src="https://github.com/user-attachments/assets/9c801603-cc5a-42bc-8532-696e203b48cc" alt="Arrivals Per Year Plot" style="max-width:100%; height:auto;" /> |
 |:-----------------------------------------------------------------------------------------------------------:|
 | **Figure 1**: Arrivals Per Year
-The line graph above depicts annual entries of unaccompanied children in the United States from January 2015 to May 2023.
+The line graph above depicts annual entries of unaccompanied minors in the United States from January 2015 to May 2023.
 <br>

 <br>

-**Table 1: Number of arrivals and countries of origin by year**
+**Table 2: Number of arrivals and countries of origin by year**
 <div align="center">
   <img width="600" alt="Screenshot 2025-01-20 at 9 09 25 PM" src="https://github.com/user-attachments/assets/6bd974d7-3451-4f75-8c3c-54a71e788900" />
 </div>

-According to the NYT, between January of FY2015 and May of FY2023 the number of unaccompanied children arriving in the United States fluctuated considerably.
-Arrivals increased from **25,885** in FY2015 to a peak of **125,041** in FY2022.
+According to the NYT, between January of FY2015 and May of FY2023 the number of unaccompanied minors arriving in the United States fluctuated considerably.
+Arrivals increased from **25,885** in FY2015 to a peak of **125,041** in FY2022 (a **383%** increase).
 FY2023 data, which covers only part of the fiscal year, recorded **67,506** arrivals from **76 countries** by mid-year.
-The lowest number of arrivals occurred in FY2020 (**14,440**), likely influenced by external factors such as the COVID-19 pandemic.
+The lowest number of arrivals occurred in FY2020 (**14,440**), likely influenced by external factors such as the COVID-19 pandemic. [^1]

 <br>

-**Table 2: Country of origin percentages**
+**Table 3: Country of origin percentages**

 <div align="center">
   <img width="800" alt="Screenshot 2025-01-20 at 8 11 43 PM" src="https://github.com/user-attachments/assets/9e951320-e295-41dd-acff-5aa3e2adec7d" />